 Why?
 Is it because this approach generates more revenue?
 Or because it distracts our attention from what really matters?
 Actually, they go hand in hand.
 Media educators point to the elimination, by the US media regulator, of the fairness doctrine in 1987 as the start of the ‘news as entertainment’ approach.
 Indeed, watching FOX News and CNN or MSNBC feels like an endless mindfuck by talking heads arguing opposite sides of an issue as opposed to presenting news.
 But, even the British BBC World Service has been captivated by Trump over the past four years, often starting its news service with “President Trump…”.
-Why did they all give him so much airtime when that’s precisely what his narcissistic personality thrives on and seeks with every outrageous move, statement and tweet?
+Why did they all give him so much airtime when that’s precisely what his narcissistic personality thrives on and seeks with every outrageous move, statement, and tweet?
 What follows from this is that aspiring politicians should be less concerned about policy than about their popularity as stars of the ‘reality politics’ show.

 Truth, Religion, Spirituality and Wild Conspiracies

-I can’t help but see in this phenomenon a troubling parallel with religion: “I believe, and nothing will change that because my faith is strong.”
+I can’t help but notice a troubling parallel with religion: “I believe, and nothing will change that because my faith is strong.”
 This analogy is the only way I can explain the lack of rationality from Trump’s supporters and their allegiance to him and him alone.
 It seems no coincidence that he has a steadfast following amongst America’s White Christians, who make endless and vocal references to God.
 The natural extension of being religious is having one’s God.
-Someone who gives hope, direction, identity and meaning, who explains the unexplained and answers all questions.
+Someone who gives hope, direction, identity, and meaning, who explains the unexplained and answers all questions.
 Someone who provides rules for how to live and how to know right from wrong.
 In this sense, God is generally understood as a positive influence, especially for those who lost their way or are going through a difficult time.
 But is it all that positive?
 Or is it rather mass delusion, accepted only because it is so prevalent in society?
 This view traces back at least to Sigmund Freud and has been recently popularized by the 2006 book The God Delusion.

 From a very young age, I was indoctrinated into Catholicism through Sunday masses in church, religion in school and the influence of close family members (thankfully not all!).
-And, although I always knew there was more ‘God’ in my nearby woods and meadows that in any church building, it took years of questioning to fully liberate my mind from the religious spell and the guilt trip of abandoning it.
-My native Poland, some very close family and many friends remain religious and I don’t mean to offend anyone — only to share personal experience and observations.
+And, although I always knew there was more ‘God’ in my nearby woods and meadows than in any church building, it took years of questioning to fully liberate my mind from the religious spell and the guilt trip of abandoning it.
+My native Poland, some very close family, and many friends remain religious and I don’t mean to offend anyone — only to share personal experience and observations.
 Religious faith and God allow for — and perhaps also depend on — intellectual laziness and a certain lack of rigour in a logical argument or the process of deducing a conclusion by critical reasoning.
 They impose arbitrary moral codes, coerce believers into following them with a threat of eternally burning in Hell and promise Heaven to those who avoid sin— breeding intolerance for other religions, their Gods and their moral codes, and discouraging or downright suppressing one’s own judgement and independent thought.

 What stops such thinking — or nonthinking — from spilling over beyond the realm of religious faith?
 Is it possible that this has something to do with the rapid take-up of conspiracy theories?
-If one type of delusion (i.e. religious) is accepted because enough people believe it, might a bunch of fantastical fabrications including that Trump is the rightful election winner fighting Satan-worshipping paedophiles also be accepted, simply because enough people — including those in the position of authority — believe it?
+If one type of delusion (i.e. religious) is accepted because enough people believe it, might a bunch of fantastical fabrications including that Trump is the rightful election winner fighting Satan-worshipping pedophiles also be accepted, simply because enough people — including those in the position of authority — believe it?
 Indeed, QAnon messages, dressed in Christian-sounding language, spread like wildfire amongst Christian communities across the US, including pastors and church leaders.

 Lastly, before you write me off as a spiritually dead nihilist… Religion is often confused with spirituality.
 For me, these are not only separate but conflicting.
 Spirituality is gentle and free of dogma.
 It is the essence of things that manifests in the beauty and complexity of nature, the yet-to-be understood ways her systems balance and communicate, the mystery of the universe and our place in it, the various forms of energy and consciousness.
-It is found in the complexity of human nature, our collective history, evolution and trajectory as a civilisation, beginning thousands of years ago.
+It is found in the complexity of human nature, our collective history, evolution, and trajectory as a civilisation, beginning thousands of years ago.
 Having all the answers provided by one’s God and religion stifles our natural curiosity, and it is antithetic to the quest for understanding.
 The assumption that humans can’t be trusted to know good from bad and to behave morally without coercion undermines the human species’ capacity for cooperation, and our natural empathy for others, whilst the expectation of a heavenly afterlife dims the magic and our love of life on Earth.

 Neoliberal Capitalism — From US to UK and beyond